m-kru/c-option/README.md

 ## Why?

 Sometimes there is a difference between data zero value and no data at all.
-In such case C offers pointers and checking against `NULL`.
+In such a case C offers pointers and checking against `NULL`.
 However, such apporach has at least two drawbacks:

 1. It is quite easy to dereference pointer without checking if it is not `NULL`.